davidalvarezr/reddit-explorer/README.md

    ![credentials](./credentials.png)

 ## API
-For the moment **reddit-explorer** has 3 features:
+For the moment **reddit-explorer** has 5 features:
-1. Authentication with clientId & secret
+1. Authentication with clientId & secret & easily getting the `access_token`
 1. Getting similar subreddit names of a `string`
 1. Getting the content of one or multiple subreddit(s) (+ automatic pagination handling)
 1. Easily filter the posts of a response